HITECHCRIME/HC_SG32_Going_Wrong/README.md

 [VERSE 1]
 fevered moth seeing bright
-fell for paths that couldn't last
+fell for paths that couldn't last out of cost, out of lust - for asking questions

-out of cost, out of lust - for asking questions pointless questions - just the vital ones
+pointless questions - just the vital ones

-just the ones that would make you rise what you want, what you hide at
+just the ones that would make you rise what you want, what you hide at counting odds, myriads hold

-counted odds, myriads hold everything what you are
+- everything what you are

 something's wrong, growing cold tellin you to never fold